maxklema/Summify/README.md

 ## Usage

-Once Summify is installed, using it is really easy.
+Once Summify is installed, using it is easy.

 Whenever you are viewing content, you will have the option to select the summary length.

-Snippet (Default) → Shorter (~100-250 words)
+Brief Summary → Shorter (~100-250 words)

-Detailed → Longer (~250 - 500 words)
+Detailed Summary → Longer (~250 - 500 words)

-Then, just press the 'Summarize' button at the bottom of the extension, and Summify will do its magic!
+Then, press the 'Summarize' button at the bottom of the extension, and Summify will do its magic!

+## Supported Languages

+Summify Currently supports English (US/UK), French, Spanish, Hindi, Traditional Chinese, and other languages that Summify autodetects.

 ![Untitled design (3)](https://github.com/maxklema/Summify/assets/80615123/36d0b7a7-649d-41af-9e67-454891c5d2a1)